André Pronovost

 André Joseph Armand Pronovost (born July 9, 1936) is a Canadian former professional ice hockey forward.
 Pronovost played in the National Hockey League (NHL) and several minor professional leagues in North America between 1955 and 1972.
 Pronovost was a member of four Stanley Cup-winning teams of the Montreal Canadiens in the 1950s.
-André is often confused as being the brother of Marcel, Claude, and Jean Pronovost but is unrelated.
+André is not related to the Pronovost brothers – Marcel, Claude, and Jean Pronovost – whose NHL careers overlapped with his.

 Playing career

 Pronovost began his career with the Montreal Canadiens in the 1956 season.
 He also played with the Boston Bruins, Detroit Red Wings, and Minnesota North Stars.
 Pronovost was a member of four Stanley Cup winning teams in 1956–57, 1957–58, 1958–59, and 1959-60, all during the Canadiens' dynasty.

 Personal

-Pronovost's grandson, Anthony Mantha, currently plays for the Washington Capitals.
+Pronovost's grandson, Anthony Mantha, currently plays for the Pittsburgh Penguins.
 Pronovost was in attendance for Mantha's first NHL goal as a member of the Detroit Red Wings, against the Montreal Canadiens on March 24, 2016.
 His granddaughter, Elizabeth Mantha, is an on-ice official in the American Hockey League.